kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I take my dad to a rehearsal near Harlow in Essex for the afternoon.
 - The man who's house they're rehearsing in is extraordinarily pervy towards me.
 It's so weird.
-- What did dad tell him about me?
+- What did dad tell his musician friends about me?
+Do they know everything?
+Sickening if they do.
-- I leave him and do some shopping.
+- I leave them to it and go off to do some shopping.
 - It's Tuesday 15th April.
 - I buy some shoes at Shoe Zone in the Harvey Centre in Harlow.
 - As I'm leaving the shop to head back outside via the theatre square, two very rough looking blond women, one older one younger, do the *bump-into-and-distract* thing exactly like I see [the woman I recognize do to the waitress in Lourdes](../2025/july.md#lourdes) in July.
 - I'm walking in the direction I show on the map towards the exit.
 - They are standing together and they are not in my way initially.
 - The space is open, there's no-one else around.
-- As I walk, they draw closer, then one woman, the older one, sort of walks right into me.
+- As I walk, they move towards me, then closer, then one woman, the older one, sort of walks right into me.

 ![Shoezone](../../content/images/shoezone.jpg)